 Eggs are a nutrient-dense source of antioxidants, lecithin, omega-3 fatty acids, vitamins (vitamin A, vitamin D, vitamin B2, vitamin B6, vitamin B12, folate) and minerals (calcium, potassium, iron, phosphorus and zinc) which together have beneficial effects on the circulation – including cholesterol balance and blood pressure regulation.

-Eggs are also a protein-rich food that is filling so that after eating an egg your appetite reduces and you tend to eat less later in the day.
-This helps with weight management, too.
+Eggs are also rich in protein, which is filling so that after eating an egg your appetite reduces and you tend to eat less later in the day.
+This helps with weight management, too, especially for people with type 2 diabetes.

 The other good news is that runny eggs are also back on the menu, as long as they are produced from flocks that have strict Salmonella vaccination and screening programs in place.